Michael S. Day

 Michael Seamus Day is a member of the Massachusetts House of Representatives, sworn in January 2015.
 An attorney from Stoneham, Massachusetts, Day was elected as a Democrat to represent the 31st Middlesex district.
+After working as a Special Assistant District Attorney in Middlesex County, he founded his own law firm in 2012.

+He has served as the House Chair of the Joint Committee on the Judiciary since 2021.

+He and his wife Megan live in Stoneham and are raising three sons and care for two rescue dogs and two guinea pigs in their home.
+He has coached as a volunteer for Stoneham Youth Hockey since 2011.

 Education

 Day graduated from Phillips Academy Andover and UMass-Amherst before earning his law degree from Georgetown University, where he attended the night division while working a full-time job in Washington, D.C.

+Committee Assignments

+For the 2025-26 Session, Day sits on the following committees in the House: